kislay536/kislay536.github.io/_projects/Metro-MPI++.md

 * Fifth, we will verilate the rank 0, the system design, separately with the test bench same as earlier with minor modifications.
 * Lastly, we will simulate the binaries in the classic MPI-style execution.

-## Prerequisite: Migrating Metro MPI to Verilator v5.x
+## Prerequisite: Upgrading Verilator’s support in OpenPiton from v4 to v5

-Before implementing the main partitioning and MPI integration features, the first critical step was to make Metro-MPI (which is implemented on top of OpenPiton, the world's first open-source, general-purpose, multithreaded manycore processor with a 64-bit Ariane RISC-V core) work with the latest Verilator v5.x versions.
-The original framework relied on Verilator v4.x, but with newer versions like v5.038 available, upgrading was essential for long-term maintainability and compatibility.
+Before implementing the main partitioning and MPI integration features, the first critical step was to upgrade OpenPiton's(the world's first open-source, general-purpose, multithreaded manycore processor with a 64-bit Ariane RISC-V core) support for Verilator v5 from v4.
+The original framework relied on Verilator v4.x, but newer versions like v5.038 are already available; upgrading was essential for long-term maintainability and compatibility.

 This upgrade introduced several challenges due to major internal changes in Verilator between v4.x and v5.x:

 * Common Issues in All Versions of Verilator v5.x:

-  * **Precompiled Headers (pch)**: v5.x uses precompiled headers, whereas v4.x doesn’t.
-So, during the build, in order to prevent calling the pch files, I modified the `verilator/include/verilated.mk` (added the `-c` flag) to just compile.
-Later during the build, when pch is being called, it will already be compiled.
+  * **Precompiled Headers (pch)**: In Verilator v5.x, precompiled headers are used, whereas v4.x doesn’t rely on them.
+During the build, to avoid errors from directly invoking PCH files, I modified `verilator/include/verilated.mk` to include the `-c` flag.
+This ensures that the compiler only generates object files without attempting to link at this stage.
+By doing so, the PCH files are compiled in advance, and when they are later referenced in the build process, they are already available, preventing redundant or conflicting compilation steps.
-  * **Missing Headers**: There were a few functions that were undeclared and used in my metro chipset.cpp, like `init_jbus_model_call`.
-The most probable reason could be that v4.x is very permissive and would let a file refer to a function declared somewhere else even if the header was missing, whereas v5.x is not.
-It got fixed by just declaring the functions in the file from which they were being called.
+  * **Missing Headers**: There were a few functions that were undeclared and used in my metro chipset.cpp, like `init_jbus_model_call`. got fixed by declaring the functions in the file from which they were being called.
   * **v5.x Initialization Sequence**: v4.x was consistent with SystemVerilog, i.e., initial blocks would run before the DPI calls into the simulation, but in v5.x, the scheduler was rewritten.
 DPI-C calls from the host side can be scheduled before the initial blocks in the design have executed.
 This means `b_open()` or similar setup code in an initial block might not have run yet when `write_64b_call()` or `read_64b_call()` is first called.
 It may try to access a memory address even before it is initialized, resulting in a segmentation fault.

     ```cpp